canarybit/cc-docs/docs/infrastructure.md

 Confidential Cloud is **cloud-agnostic**.
 [Tower](architecture.md#tower) and [Inspector](architecture.md#inspector) are responsible for various aspects of the Life-Cycle Management (LCM) of infrastructure resources.

 Confidential Cloud builds atop Confidential Computing to offer state-of-the-art encryption mechanisms.
-Today, hardware and firmware support for Confidential Computing is only available in several modern lines of hardware platforms offered by a limited range of forward-looking Cloud Service Providers (CSPs).
+Today, hardware and firmware support for Confidential Computing is widely available in modern lines of hardware platforms offered by forward-looking Cloud Service Providers (CSPs).

 ## Supported Hardware

-Currently, Confidential Computing is only available on a limited set of microprocessor product lines available in the market.
+Support for Confidential Computing widely available on microprocessor product lines available on the market.
 Enterprise vendors offer several Confidential Computing implementations, with varying capabilities and performance limitations, and security trade-offs ([Read more](https://www.canarybit.eu/comparing-confidential-computing-platforms/)).

 Confidential Cloud currently supports the following hardware: